GJ-MCA/Transpeed_Android/README.md

-# StorageHub_Android
+# Transpeed_Android
-StorageHub_Android - This Repository is For Our MCA Android Project
+Transpeed_Android - This Repository is For Our MCA Android Project